StuartTruax/free_energy_principle/README.md

 For an ergodic dynamical system $m$ possessing a Markov blanket on internal states $\Lambda$:

+-   The dynamics of the system causes the internal states to perform Bayesian inference on their surroundings [8].
+This takes the form of encoding beliefs about the external states of the system.

 -   The entropy over $p(\lambda)$ (i.e. complexity of the internal states) will be maximized, but limited by the action of the flow
     $f$.
-That is, an agent's internal states will not become disproportionately complex relative to its surroundings.
+That is, an agent's internal states (and therefore beliefs) will not become disproportionately complex relative to its surroundings.

--   The surprise of an agents is limited by distance between an agent's beliefs $q(\psi|\lambda)$ and \"reality\" $p(\psi)$.
+-   The surprise of an agent is limited by distance between an agent's beliefs $q(\psi|\lambda)$ and \"reality\" $p(\psi)$.

 ### Friston's Conclusions from the FEP about the Properties of Biological Systems